-This Lasagna Soup is crazy easy and made in one pot!
-Get all your favorite lasagna flavors in one amazing recipe!
+This Lasagna Soup is crazy easy and made in one pot and done in 30 minutes!
+You can get all your favorite lasagna flavors in one amazing recipe.
 I make this at least once a week during the cooler months as well as Cheeseburger Soup, French Onion Soup, and Slow Cooker Chicken Pot Pie!

 This year has been the year of the soup here at iambaker.
 I have been trying and testing out new recipes and finding new family favorites that everyone (even my pickiest eater!) enjoys.
 This soup ranks right at the top!
 It is everything you love about lasagna… the meats, cheeses, Italian seasonings, and adorable curly noodles… packed into an easy one-pot meal.

 This might be the most controversial part of this recipe… my choice for the noodles.
 When I talked to my MIL about her famous lasagna soup she told me that she will only use the best quality lasagna noodles and that they need to be broken up into the soup.
 I tried that and found that while it tasted great, people didn’t immediately know it was a “lasagna” soup.
 The noodles flatten a bit and you don’t always see those adorable little frills on the sides.
 So I was on the hunt for the perfect noodle and came across a Mafalda noodle.
 It is PERFECT.
 You get the same taste as a lasagna noodle but a prettier presentation!
 And when you are feeding 5 kids with different tastes you know that presentation can be everything. 😉